 The Peace River Muzyka dancers have entertained audiences with their color and rhythm, since the club’s conception in 1976.

-The Dancers, who range in ages of 4 – 18, practice once a week from the beginning of September through to the following May, when the season ends in a final concert.
-During the dance season, the dancers also perform at numerous community events and travel to compete in out of town Ukrainian Dance Festivals.
+The Dancers, who range in ages of 3 – 100, practice once a week from the beginning of September through to the following May, when the season ends in a final concert.
+During the dance season, the dancers also perform at numerous community events and travel to compete in two out of town Ukrainian Dance Festivals.

-To promote a cultural experience for our dancers and their families, the club hosts a Ukrainian New Year’s (Malanka) or Spring (Vesna) celebration.
+To promote a cultural experience for our dancers and their families, the club has hosted a Ukrainian New Year’s (Malanka) or Spring (Vesna) celebration.
 The essence of Ukrainian culture is experienced through food, music, and dance.

-Our senior dancers have also had the opportunity to travel to the Ukraine and attend dance workshops and to learn first hand, about the culture.
+Our senior dancers have in the past had the opportunity to travel to the Ukraine and attend dance workshops and to learn first hand, about the culture.

 The Muzyka Story